bugzmanov/nes_ebook/src/chapter_8.md

 Initially, the scroll was tightly coupled with mirroring - mostly because of the way NES handled overflow of a viewport from one nametable to another on hardware level.

-For games like Super Mario Bros (Horizontal Scroll) or Ice Climber (Vertical Scroll) the mechanism is fully defined by:
+For games like Super Mario Bros (Horizontal Scroll) or Ice Climber (Vertical Scroll), the mechanism is entirely defined by:
-- Mirroring type (defined on a cartridge ROM level)
+- Mirroring type (set on a cartridge ROM level)
 - Base Nametable address (value in PPU Control register)
 - Status of PPU Scroll Register (X and Y shift values of the viewport, in pixels)
 - Content of Nametables

-Remember, a background screen is defined by 960 tiles, each tile being 8x8 pixels, because PPU Scroll Register defines shifts in pixels, that means that on edges of the viewport we can see parts of a tile
+Remember, a background screen is defined by 960 tiles, each tile being 8x8 pixels, because PPU Scroll Register defines shifts in pixels, which means that on edges of the viewport, we can see parts of a tile.

 <div style="text-align:center;"><img src="./images/ch8/image_3_scroll_controll.png" width="70%"/></div>

-Updating PPU memory is relatively expensive and the CPU can do this only durgin 241 - 262 scanlines.
-Because of these constraints the CPU can update a relatively thin part (2x30 tiles wide area) of a screen per frame.
+Updating PPU memory is relatively expensive, and the CPU can do this only during 241 - 262 scanlines.
+Because of these constraints, the CPU can update a relatively thin part (2x30 tiles wide area) of a screen per frame.
-If we render parts of the nametables that are not yet visible, we can see how the state of the world comes into existence a couple frames before entering the view port.
+If we render parts of the nametables that are not yet visible, we can see how the state of the world comes into existence a couple frames before entering the viewport.

 <div style="text-align:center;"><img src="./images/ch8/image_4_scroll_demo.gif" width="50%"/></div>

 2 last notes before jumping into implementation:
 * The palette of a tile is defined by the nametable the tile belongs to.
-* In case of horizontal scrolling content of the base nametable always goes to the left part of the viewport (or top part in case of vertical scrolling)
+* For horizontal scrolling the content of the base nametable goes to the left part of the viewport (or top part in case of vertical scrolling)

 <div style="text-align:center;"><img src="./images/ch8/image_5_scroll_caveats.png" width="80%"/></div>

-Implementing scroll rendering is not hard but requires attention to multiple details.
+Implementing scroll rendering is not hard but requires attention to many details.
 The most convenient mental model I could come up with is the following:
-* For each frame we would scan through both nametables.
+* For each frame, we would scan through both nametables.
 * For each nametable we would specify visible part of the nametable:

 ```rust